Eschatologue/CM_wiki/docs/class/fighter/samurai.md

 ### Level 10: Tactical Strike

-When you use your [Tactical Shift](index.md#level-5-tactical-shift), you can make one melee attack as part of the Bonus Action.
+When you use your [Tactical Shift](index.md#level-5-tactical-shift), you can make one melee attack as part of the :rsc-b: Bonus Action.

 ### Level 15: Rapid Strike

-You learn to trade accuracy for swift strikes.
-Once per turn, if you make an attack and have Advantage on it, you can forgo the Advantage for that roll to make an additional attack against that target as part of the same action, Bonus Action or Reaction.
+*You learn to trade accuracy for swift strikes.*

+Once per turn, if you make an attack and have :d20-adv: Advantage on it, you can forgo the :d20-adv: Advantage for that roll to make an additional attack against that target as part of the same :rsc-a: Action, :rsc-b: Bonus Action or :rsc-r: Reaction.

 ### Level 18: Strength Before Death

-Your fighting spirit can delay the grasp of death.
-If you are reduced to 0 Hit Points, you can use your Reaction to delay having the Unconscious condition, and you can immediately take an extra turn.
-While you have 0 Hit Points during that extra turn, taking damage causes Death Save failures as normal, and three Death Save failures can still kill you.
-When the extra turn ends, you have the Unconscious condition if you still have 0 hit points.
-Once you use this feature, you can't use it again until you finish a Long Rest.
+*Your fighting spirit can delay the grasp of death.*

+If you're reduced to **0 Hit Points**, you can use your :rsc-r: Reaction to avoid falling ^^Unconscious^^ and take an extra turn immediately.

+During this extra turn, you still have 0 Hit Points, so taking damage causes Death Save failures as usual (Three Death Save failures will still kill you).

+At the end of the extra turn, if you're still at 0 Hit Points, you fall ^^Unconscious^^.

+You can use this feature **once per Long Rest**.

+--8<-- "includes/snippets/skills.md"